kevinlawler/KLSingleton/README.md

 7. Swizzle-free
 8. Simple

-This implementation chooses the singleton philosophy of "not lazy" instead of "requires explicit initialization" or "locks to allocate".
+This implementation "loads lazily" (which is good).
+It does not "require explicit initialization" and it does not "lock to allocate".

 ## Use